|Share this article:|

 For more details on each component, see Talend Components.

-Similarly for the target, in the Repository tab, select the target table (Char_4kTable) from Target DB (DB_TGT) and drag it into the Job Designer.
+Similarly for the target, in Repository > Metadata > Db Connections > Target Connection > Table schemas, select the required tables and drag it onto the Job Designer.

 In the Components window, select tDBOutput(Vertica) and click OK.